godotengine/godot-docs/classes/class_performance.rst

 The debugger calls the callable to get the value of custom monitor.
-The callable must return a number.
+The callable must return a zero or positive integer or floating-point number.

 Callables are called with arguments supplied in argument array.

-\ **Note:** It throws an error if given id is already present.

 ----